Performance Standards and Government Effectiveness

 Effectiveness can be defined as, “Successful in producing a desired or intended result.”
 Encouraging government to be both effective and efficient and further, measuring effectiveness and efficiency to evaluate performance are greatly desired.

 The methodology used in this study employs secondary data from established research and commentary on the subject.
 This involves qualitative data through interviews, focus groups, and surveys.
 Data was quantified into measurable outputs and outcomes.
-One of the more extensive studies was conducted in 2006.
-A research project by the Government Finance Officers Association (GFOA) was conducted to learn more about the performance measurement and management practices of governments in the United States and Canada (Kinney, 2008).
+A research project by the Government Finance Officers Association (GFOA) was conducted to learn more about the performance measurement and management practices of governments in the United States and Canada (Kinney).
 Survey and telephone interview results are shown in Figure 1.

 Figure 1: Citizen Informed Performance Based Decision Making

-Evidence of the survey represented by the graph suggests that some governments have moved from simply developing performance measures to routinely incorporating measurement information into planning, budgeting, operational, and policy-making processes (Kinney, 2008, p.
-48).
+Survey results suggest that some governments have moved from simply developing performance measures to routinely incorporating measurement information into planning, budgeting, operational, and policy-making processes (Kinney).
 The survey was conducted using a city population size of equal to or greater than twenty five thousand.
 1284 governments were represented.
 60% reported that performance measures were being used.
 Two specific questions relating to citizen involvement included: (1) Do you have a means of soliciting citizen feedback?
 (2) Are citizens involved in developing performance measures?
 The results show that most use citizen feedback.
 Only about 5% use citizen-informed performance measures.
 Still fewer than 1% use citizen-informed performance-based decision making.
 As the level of citizen involvement increases, the number of agencies who incorporate citizen committee recommendations decreases.
 Does the efficiency and effectiveness increase with citizen involvement?

-Citizen involvement appears to be a key element in improving efficiency and effectiveness.
-“High levels of people-satisfaction lead to improved customer satisfaction which, in turn, delivers a range of improved business results” (McAdam & Saulters, 2000, p.
-655).
-We can see a parallel between customer satisfaction and citizen satisfaction.
+Citizen involvement is a key element in improving efficiency and effectiveness.
+“High levels of people-satisfaction lead to improved customer satisfaction which, in turn, delivers a range of improved business results” (McAdam & Saulters).
+There is a parallel between customer satisfaction and citizen satisfaction.
 Can government operate more like a business to achieve improved results?
 Is “customer satisfaction” applicable to public agencies?
 Does citizen satisfaction increase with participation in governmental decisions?

-According to Holzer & Kim (2008), “Citizen participation efforts facilitate citizens’ input into the process of reaching decisions, increasing the likelihood that the quality of government service provision will be more responsive to their needs” (p.
-21).
-Their article encourages training and education for public administrators focusing on the topic of citizen-influenced performance measurement.
+According to Holzer & Kim, “Citizen participation efforts facilitate citizens’ input into the process of reaching decisions, increasing the likelihood that the quality of government service provision will be more responsive to their needs.”
+Training and education for public administrators is encouraged to understand citizen-influenced performance measurement.

-Further, the Alfred P. Sloan Foundation centers its ideology on and promotes citizen-based performance measurement (Greenwood, 2008).
+Further, the Alfred P. Sloan Foundation centers its ideology on and promotes citizen-based performance measurement (Greenwood).
 Their focus area is “Management by Results” which quantifies inputs, outputs, and outcomes for delivering government services effectively and using resources efficiently.
-Why involve the public?

-According to Berman (2008), “The public is described as the ultimate stakeholder and consumer of government services, [as well as] taxpayers and the electors of its government leaders” (p.
-3).
-Berman notes that the government collects data on a variety of quantifiable measures such as revenues and expenses, number of applicants entering and being served in a given program, tons of refuse collected, and miles of lanes paved.
-Regular reporting of those quantifiable measures is desired and in particular, public participation is encouraged through hearings in order to achieve more transparency and satisfaction.
-Berman further notes that, “the public often assesses local government performance differently from government’s typical measures” (p.
-9).
+According to Berman, “The public is described as the ultimate stakeholder and consumer of government services, [as well as] taxpayers and the electors of its government leaders.”
+Governments collect data on a variety of quantifiable measures such as revenues and expenses, number of applicants being served in a given program, tons of refuse collected, and miles of lanes paved.
+Regular reporting of those quantifiable measures is desired and in particular, public participation is encouraged through hearings in order to achieve more transparency and satisfaction. ”The public often assesses local government performance differently from government’s typical measures.”
 Focus groups involving citizens should be setup and government officials should pay close attention to their opinions.
-“Measurements and reports alone are not sufficient and performance improvement should be the goal” (p.
-9).
-What evidence suggests that administrators should move beyond performance reporting and involve citizens?
+“Measurements and reports alone are not sufficient and performance improvement should be the goal.”

-According to Greenwood (2008), “The gap between community indicators and government performance measurement can also be bridged by connecting the indicators that reflect a high-level view of the world and the performance measures that reflect a lower-level view by means of logic chains” (p.
-59).
+According to Greenwood, “The gap between community indicators and government performance measurement can also be bridged by connecting the indicators that reflect a high-level view of the world and the performance measures that reflect a lower-level view by means of logic chains.”
 The goal is to link government performance measures to community indicators and allow them to be measured and reported by the public.
 This would require a legislative mandate and the funds to support it.
-Are there other shortfalls or challenges to this approach?

 Involving citizens in performance measures for government is a relatively new and evolving process that is not standardized.
 There exists a tension and gap between theory and practice.
-Survey data, telephone interviews and focus groups can be quite subjective not to mention time consuming and in some cases, costly.
+Survey data, telephone interviews and focus groups can be costly, time consuming and subjective.
 Further quantifiable research could be done to study the relationship between government performance standards and citizen satisfaction using correlation analysis or bivariate linear regression.

-Government can improve efficiency and effectiveness by implementing performance standards.
-Evidence suggests that governments who involve their citizens in the planning and performance of their organization have improved efficiency, effectiveness and customer satisfaction.
+Governments can improve efficiency and effectiveness by implementing performance standards.
+Governments who involve their citizens in the planning and performance of their organization have improved efficiency, effectiveness and customer satisfaction.
 Citizen-based performance measures and standards is desired for all levels of government.

 Public managers should involve their citizens in planning, organizing and implementing performance measures.
 Methods should include focus groups, interviews and surveys.
 Interview and survey questions should be designed with input from the public.
 Management should seek out more information on the methods and techniques of successful models.
 Technology similar to ComNET should be used to collect and analyze data.
 Decisions should be based on the analysis of the data with full disclosure and transparency to the public; don’t just report the good news.
 Administrators should find out what other jurisdictions are implementing and share best practices.
 Consider input from other professionals, non-profit organizations and community organizations.
 Narrow the scope and provide more focused performance measures.